 St. Mary’s Pedestrian Bridge Project Appeal

-2017 is the 125th Anniversary of our very beautiful (Grade ll Listed) Victorian bridge sitting in the Lydney Conservation Area.
+2017 was the 125th Anniversary of our very beautiful (Grade ll Listed) Victorian bridge sitting in the Lydney Conservation Area.
 Historic England listing states ‘This a very complete survival, elegant and of great economy in engineering design.’

 1962/3 Photo’s: Bob Marrow